 - Spray a 10” (25 cm) deep dish, removable bottom, fluted tart pan with baking spray.
 Set aside. (you can also use a regular cake pan, or turn this into muffins too)

 - In a large bowl combine melted butter, canola oil, and sugar.
-Mix well until combine.
+Mix well until combined.
 Then with a wire whisk whip in eggs, whisking until combined.
 Add almond extract and water and stir well.

 - In a small bowl combine flour, baking powder and salt whisk until combined.
 Add flour mixture to wet mixture, stir gently with a wooden spoon or spatula.
 Add blueberries, stirring in gently.